course-dprep/team-project-team2/README.md

 This project is set up as part of the Master's course [Data Preparation & Workflow Management](https://dprep.hannesdatta.com/) at the [Department of Marketing](https://www.tilburguniversity.edu/about/schools/economics-and-management/organization/departments/marketing), [Tilburg University](https://www.tilburguniversity.edu/), the Netherlands.

-The project is implemented by team < x > members: < insert member details>
+The project is implemented by team 2:
+- Britt van Haaster
+- Isah Huijbregts
+- Lars van der Kroft
+- Amanda van Lankveld
+- Amy Quist
+- Stefan Valentijn

+## Sources

 Billy Thompson.
 (2024, May 25).
 The Rise and Fall of Streaming TV? – Michigan Journal of Economics.
 Michigan Journal of Economics.